-A very touching example hangs in the Long Gallery (see picture above), worked by Esther Sleepe (1725-1762) when she was seven years old.
+A very touching example hangs in the Long Gallery (see picture below), worked by Esther Sleepe (1725-1762) when she was seven years old.
 It says: “Esther Sleepe is my name and in my youth I wrought the same and by this work you may plainly see what care my parents took of me November the last in the year 1732.”
 Esther was the mother of the novelist Fanny Burney (1752-1840), who has written the inscription: “Sampler of my own dearest Mother, Given to me by her precious self, when I was 8 years of age.”

 This plainly shows not only the very close bond between mother and daughter but also the sentimental importance of the little piece of needlework for the two women.
 The little Esther is justifiably pleased and proud of her achievement, and what she has achieved is clearly considered both right and proper within the family; it’s a testament to “what care my parents took of me”.
 That she died when she was only 37 (early death being all too common then) must have made that cherished piece even more poignant and precious to Fanny.